webdriverio/webdriverio/docs/CustomCommands.md

 }, true)
 ```

-__Note:__ if you register a custom command to the browser scope the command won't be accessible for elements.
-Likewise, if you register a command to the element scope, it won't be accessible at the browser scope:
+__Note:__ If you register a custom command to the `browser` scope, the command won't be accessible for elements.
+Likewise, if you register a command to the element scope, it won't be accessible in the `browser` scope:

 ```js
 browser.addCommand("myCustomBrowserCommand", function () { return 1 })